-Students seeking financial aid must submit as early as possible the Free Application for Federal Student Aid (FAFSA).
+Students seeking financial aid must submit the Free Application for Federal Student Aid (FAFSA).
 Be sure to list Northwestern College in the information release section.
 Northwestern's Title IV code is 001883.
 Application forms are available in high school guidance offices and on the Web (www.fafsa.ed.gov).

-Students selected for verification must submit the verification worksheet and student and parent federal 1040 tax forms and W-2s as soon as possible.
+Students selected for verification must submit the verification worksheet and student and parent federal 1040 tax forms as soon as possible.
 Financial aid packages for first- time students are estimates until verification is complete.
 No financial aid packages are awarded for returning students until verification is complete.